ashwini0921/ROBOTIC-ARM-WITH-IMAGE-PROCESSING/README.md

 ultrasonic wave is used to get distance of the object.
 Ultrasonic sensor detect presence and coordinates of object.
 Distance of object is 340 *(t/2) m where t in seconds.

-## Frontech Webcam
+### Frontech Webcam
 It has 3 MP Image Resolution and USB Interface to connect it with PC and capture image of the object.
-It is a CMOS based camera with 640 x 480 Pixels and maximum frame rate of 30 fps
+It is a CMOS based camera with 640 x 480 Pixels and maximum frame rate of 30 fps.

+## SOFTWARE COMPONENT USED:

+## Matlab
+It contains an image processing toolbox, a deep learning toolbox which helps in making image processing more programming compatible.
+MATLAB is equipped with toolbox to support Arduino programming and external camera integration to the system.

+## Arduino IDE
+Software to test hardware component of Robotic arm using Arduino Code before implementing in MATLAB.